Business professor with students.

 HIS 242 Russia since 1917

-HIS 251 Latin America since 1821
+HIS 251 Late America since 1821

-HIS 267 United States Foreign Relations Since 1776
+HIS 267 United States Foreign Relations since 1776

 HIS 272 Germany since 1890

-HIS 282 Japan From 1868 to Present
+HIS 282 Japan from 1868 to Present

 HIS 283 Modern China: War and Revolution